hikeventures/hikeventures.github.io/_posts/articles/products/2016-08-02-apple-watch-suunto-spartan.markdown

 The Apple Watch 2 weights a bit more than the Suunto Spartan.

 If you have already an iPhone and wear your watch for running shorter distances (maybe up to a half marathon), then the Apple Watch 2 is probably a better choice.
+However, when it comes to battery life then Suunto could be your new watch.
 <br>
 <!--more-->